We’ve put together our top market stall tips to help get you started.

 Offer more than one payment option

 A smile on your dial and a good attitude is the perfect recipe for consolidating with customers.
-Even if you are not that best at making sales, making the effort to greet every potential customer with at least a smile will make you more approachable and you will find it easier to engage with your customers.
-People like to feel special, they are much happier to give their money to someone who has given them a positive experience at a stall.
+Even if you are not the best at making a sales pitch, making the effort to greet every potential customer with at least a smile will make you more approachable.
+You will find it easier to engage with your customers.
+People like to feel special, they are happier to give their money to someone who has given them a positive experience at a stall.
 You also never know where word of mouth could be going, are you speaking to a customer or a journalist?
 Always put your best foot forward, the little things are what people will remember you by.

 Make sure your business name is clearly visible

-It doesn’t need to be some fancy expensive sign; it can simply be something creative you made in your garage.
-Just make sure that people can easily recognise your business so that they know for the next time they attend the markets, or so they can go home and browse your online platforms!
+It doesn’t need to be a fancy expensive sign; it can simply be something creative you made in your garage.
+Just make sure that people can easily recognise your business so that they know for the next time they attend the markets.
+Or so they can go home and check you out on social media!

 Always chat to your neighbours

 They are not merely your competitors they are also your co-workers!
 Always be willing to lend a helping hand in setting up and simply form a positive vibe between you and your neighbours.
 Also, you never know when you will need to run to the loo or grab a bite to eat – team work makes the dream work.